mattgotteiner/AI-Chat-App-Hack-Vision/README.md

   * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.

 In order to run the notebooks in this example repository, you'll need:
 * **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).
 If your access request to Azure OpenAI service doesn't match the [acceptance criteria](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access?context=%2Fazure%2Fcognitive-services%2Fopenai%2Fcontext%2Fcontext), you can use [OpenAI public API](https://platform.openai.com/docs/api-reference/introduction) instead.
-Learn [how to switch to an OpenAI instance](#openaicom-openai).

 ## Azure deployment